valzargaming/Nyasmin/README.md

 Yasmin is a Discord API library, which interacts with the HTTP REST API, but also with the WebSocket Real Time Gateway.

-This library is **only** for PHP 7 and use in CLI.
+This library is **only** for PHP 7.1 (and later) and use in CLI.
 Only bot accounts are supported by Yasmin.

 # Before you start
 Before you start using this Library, you **need** to know how PHP works, you need to know the language and you need to know how Event Loops and Promises work.
 This is a fundamental requirement before you start.
 Without this knowledge, you will only suffer.